-Indiana University awards credit for Advanced Placement Examinations (AP), College-Level Examination Programs (CLEP), Defense Activity for Nontraditional Education Support (DANTES) examinations, and ACT-PEP Regents (Excelsior) College examinations.
-Policies are established by faculty on the individual campuses.
+Indiana University awards up to 15 credits toward the A.A.G.S. and up to 30 credits toward the B.G.S. for successful completion of external exams such as Advanced Placement Examinations (AP), College-Level Examination Programs (CLEP), Defense Activity for Nontraditional Education Support (DANTES) examinations, and ACT-PEP Regents (Excelsior) College examinations.
 Learn more about these examination options by talking to your general studies advisor.

 You will not receive credit by taking DANTES, CLEP, or ACT-PEP Regents (Excelsior) College examinations for courses for which you have already received credit.
-In addition, credits awarded on the basis of CLEP and DANTES scores will not be considered as after-admission or Indiana University credit hours.
+Credits awarded on the basis of CLEP and DANTES scores will not be considered as afteradmission or Indiana University credit hours.